Uberspace/lab/source/guide_neos.rst

 Prerequisites
 =============

-We're using PHP_ in the stable version 7.1:
+Neos (version 5.0 and newer) requires at least PHP_ 7.2.
+Since new Uberspaces are currently setup with PHP 7.1 by default you need to set this version manually:

 ::

- [isabell@stardust ~]$ uberspace tools version show php Using 'PHP' version: '7.1'
+ [isabell@stardust ~]$ uberspace tools version use php 7.2
+ Selected PHP version 7.2
+ The new configuration is adapted immediately.
+Patch updates will be applied automatically.
  [isabell@stardust ~]$

 .. include:: includes/my-print-defaults.rst